BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 This loader can be used for all three HP models.
 All fixes are done via hot-patching or SSDT's, thus no need for a patched DSDT, resulting in a more compatible loader.

-For **post-install**, enable the CPU specific SSDT (SSDT-CPUPM.aml) from config.plist (ACPI->Add section)you may need to generate your own CPU specific SSDT to enable full CPU Power Management, if your CPU model is different from the ones I used (see below).
+For **post-install**, enable full CPU power management, by enabling the CPU specific SSDT (SSDT-CPUPM.aml) from the config.plst (ACPI->Add section, find entry for SSDT-CPUPM.aml, change "Enabled" key value to "True".
+Save, and reboot).
+You may need to generate your own CPU specific SSDT if your CPU model is different from the ones I used (more about this below).
 Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.

 **My systems:**